cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Utilize imagery and schema mode dialogues to trigger emotions connected to Early Maladaptive Schemas.
 * Safe-place imagery followed by evoking negative affect associated with early childhood experiences.
 * Therapist enters patient's images as a Healthy Adult to reparent the child, teaching patients there are other ways parents might have treated them.
-* Aim: Patient develops an internalized healthy adult representation modeled after the therapist.
+* **Aim**: Patient develops an internalized healthy adult representation modeled after the therapist.

-### [T]he therapist enters the images to take care of the child.
-The therapist does whatever a good parent would have done: removes the child from the sce

 **Schema Therapy**